Azure/mobile-services-dynamics-connector/README.md

-# Azure Mobile Services/Apps Dynamics CRM Domain Manager and sample
+# Azure Mobile Connector SDK for Dynamics CRM Online

 This repository has two SDKs, each with its own sample projects: